TCP and UDP Transport Protocols

 4) Faster transmission – UDP enables faster transmission as it is a connectionless protocol, i.e., no virtual path is required to transfer the data.
 But there is the opportunity that the patient packet is lost, which affects the transmission quality.
 On one other hand, if the packet is lost in the TCP connection, that packet is going to be resent, so it guarantees the delivery of the information packets.

-5) Acknowledgment mechanism – The UDP comes with any acknowledgment mechanism, i.e., there is no handshaking involving the UDP sender and UDP receiver.
-If the message is submitted TCP, then the receiver acknowledges that I am ready, then the sender sends the data.
+5) Acknowledgment mechanism – The UDP comes with any acknowledgement mechanism, i.e., there is no handshaking involving the UDP sender and UDP receiver.
+If the message is submitted TCP, then the receiver acknowledges that I am ready, and then the sender sends the data.
 In the case of TCP, the handshaking occurs involving the sender and the receiver, whereas, in UDP, there is no handshaking involving the sender and the receiver.

 6) Segments are handled independently. – Each UDP segment is handled individually by others as each segment has a different path to reach the destination.
 The UDP segments may be lost or delivered out of order to achieve the destination as there is no connection setup involving the sender and the receiver.